Inspire Sleep Apnea Innovation

 “Wonderful and easy going.
 It’s obvious that Dr. Thrasher truly enjoys his work.” – Susan M.

-How Inspire Sleep Therapy Works
+How Inspire Sleep Apnea Innovation Works

 Inspire therapy includes a small generator, a sensing lead, and a stimulation lead.
 Patients can control Inspire through a handheld remote.
 The remote allows patients to turn the device on and off, control the stimulation strength, and pause the device when needed.
 Once turned on the device delivers mild stimulation to key airway muscles.
 This, in turn, keeps the airway open during sleep.

-Is Inspire Sleep Therapy safe?
+Is Inspire safe?

 The FDA has approved the Inspire system for the treatment of moderate to severe obstructive sleep apnea in adult patients for whom CPAP was not effective.
 The FDA approval was based upon the results from the Stimulation Therapy for Apnea Reduction (STAR) clinical study.
 This study evaluated 126 patients for 18 months after each patient had the Inspire system transplanted.
 Each of these patients had moderate to severe OSA and had tried CPAP to no avail.